angular/angular/packages/core/schematics/migrations/invalid-interpolations/README.md

 ## Invalid interpolation-like markup

-This schematic fixes interpolation-like markup no longer accepted by the Anuglar compiler since invalidated by #39107.
+This schematic fixes interpolation-like markup no longer accepted by the Angular compiler since invalidated by [#39107](https://github.com/angular/angular/pull/39107).

-Previously, the angular parser would not match markup like `{{ 1 + 2 }` or `{{ 1 + 2 }<!-- -->}` to be partial (but malformed)
+Previously, the Angular parser would not match markup like `{{ 1 + 2 }` or `{{ 1 + 2 }<!-- -->}` to be partial (but malformed)
 interpolations, an implementation detail that some developers may have relied on to treat interpolation-like markup as text.